How to Terminate a Dog Pregnancy

 While it can be done up to 45 days, it is important to act as soon as possible.
 You may need some time to make a decision, but waiting will not be beneficial if you do decide to terminate.
 The longer you wait, the greater the risks.

 Can a pregnant dog be aborted at home?

 No, we do not advise under any circumstances that a pet owner perform a termination on a pregnant dog at home without the supervision of a veterinary specialist.
-The consequences can be fatal to the mother, especially if we have no experience or used methods which are inappropriate.
-For this reason, if faced with a pregnant dog on which we want to perform an abortion, we need to visit a specialist for a health evaluation and course of treatment.
+The consequences can be fatal to the mother, especially if we have no experience or use methods which are inappropriate.
+For this reason, if we want to abort our dog's pregnancy, we need to visit a specialist for a health evaluation and course of treatment.